solo-io/gloo/docs/content/operations/production_deployment/_index.md

 ## Performance tips

 ### Disable Kubernetes destinations
-When you install Gloo Edge, the Settings resource is configured with `disableKubernetesDestinations: false` by default.
+When you install Gloo Gateway, the Settings resource is configured with `disableKubernetesDestinations: false` by default.
 This setting allows you to use both a Kubernetes service (`routeAction.single.kube`) or Upstream (`routeAction.single.upstream`) as a routing destination in your VirtualService.
-To enable routing to a Kubernetes service destination, Gloo Edge must scan all services in the cluster to create in-memory Upstream resources to represent them.
-Gloo Edge uses these in-memory resources to validate that the destination is valid and returns an error if the specified Kubernetes service cannot be found.
+To enable routing to a Kubernetes service destination, Gloo Gateway must scan all services in the cluster to create in-memory Upstream resources to represent them.
+Gloo Gateway uses these in-memory resources to validate that the destination is valid and returns an error if the specified Kubernetes service cannot be found.

 The in-memory Upstream resources are included in the API snapshot.
 If you have a large number of services in your cluster, the API snapshot increases as each Kubernetes destination is added as an Envoy cluster to each proxy in the cluster.
-Because of that, the API snapshot and proxy size increase, which can have a negative impact on the Gloo Edge translation and reconciliation time.
+Because of that, the API snapshot and proxy size increase, which can have a negative impact on the Gloo Gateway translation and reconciliation time.

-In production deployments, it is therefore recommended to remove in-memory Upstream resources by setting `disableKubernetesDestinations: true` in your Gloo Edge deployment.
-This setting decreases the size of the API snapshot and proxy, and improves translation and reciliation time in Gloo Edge.
+In production deployments, it is therefore recommended to remove in-memory Upstream resources by setting `disableKubernetesDestinations: true` in your Gloo Gateway deployment.
+This setting decreases the size of the API snapshot and proxy, and improves translation and reciliation time in Gloo Gateway.

 {{% notice note %}}
 When setting `disableKubernetesDestinations: true`, Kubernetes service destinations (`routeAction.single.kube`) cannot be used as the in-memory Upstream resources that represent the Kubernetes service do not exist in your cluster.
 You must use Upstream destinations in your VirtualService instead (`routeAction.single.upstream`).